wlonk/arcadia/rules/outcomes.rst

 ~~~~~~~~~~~~~~

 When a situation may result in emotional stress, use this outcome.
 See
-:ref:`harm-and-healing` for more on conditions.
+:ref:`Harm and Healing` for more on conditions.

 -  Ace through seven: You are shaken.
 Mark a condition.
 -  Eight through King: You hold it together.